-This is the first recording from a collection of tapes we were donated by the SW operator of Skywave Radio International (Baldoyle, 1980s).
+This is the first recording from a collection of tapes we were donated by the shortwave operator of Skywave Radio International (Baldoyle, 1980s).
 The notes here will grow if the wisdom of the crowd can add details on Inner City Radio.

 Here is the second part of our interview with one-time broadcaster and long-time Irish pirate radio enthusiast Ian Biggar, recorded at his home in Harrogate in England.